Five Beautiful Truths About Women

 Drive yourself and explore new possibilities.
 You may fail but if you're not failing then you're not taking enough risk.
 There is no progression without failure.

 Beautiful Truth #2 is Resiliency

-As long as we're breathing, we will be challenged.
-But what is important is how we respond to changes and tough situations.
+At age 89 Phyllis began piano lessons and was a very dedicated student.
+Oh, how I admired her discipline and resiliency!
+As long as we're breathing, we will be challenged, but what is important is how we respond to changes and tough situations.